 Faculty Members - Faculty members shall be evaluated every year by the chairperson, peers and students.
 Results of these evaluations shall be placed in members' files in the dean's office and shall be made available to them upon request.
-Deans are annually evaluated by chairs, vice chancellor for academic affairs and students when they teach a class during the evaluation period.
+Deans are annually evaluated by chairs, Executive Vice President for Academic Affairs and Provost and students when they teach a class during the evaluation period.